csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

     * Provide users with more accurate and/or informative data (what kind of data?
 Why is it useful to them?)
     * Does this application exist in another form?
 If so, how does your differ and provide value to the users?
     * How does this align with your partner's organization's values/mission/mandate?

+There are many benefits to using this plugin, the main one being there is no existing software that currently replicates its functionality in a hospital environment.
+The existing scheduling system does not have any way to take distances into account at all, is forced to build Nurse schedules solely from other factors.
+Integrating our plugin will save the nurses large amounts of time going from patient room to patient room and patient room to supply room, which is directly translate to a lighter workoad and less stress.
+This will allow them to better aid their patients which directly corresponds to the hospitals values of doing their best at helping their patients recover.

 #### Q4: How will you build it?